Shotgun Argumentation icon

 Example of Shotgun Argumentation

-• An angry sports fan might argue that his team lost because the lights were shut off in the middle of the game, and that the player in the forward position had a gimp knee so wasn't able to score as well, and that the refs kept yellow-carding the best players, and that there was a clear biased for the opposing team, so that is why they didn't win.
-Making several tangentially valid arguments does not result in a valid claim.
+• An angry sports fan might argue that his team lost because the lights were shut off in the middle of the game, and that the player in the forward position had a gimp knee so wasn't able to score as well, and that the refs kept yellow-carding the best players, and that there was a clear bias for the opposing team, so that is why they didn't win.
+Presenting many arguments at once — some possibly valid, some weak — makes it nearly impossible for anyone to address each claim, giving the false impression of an airtight case.

-• A student argues that he didn't do his homework because, he had lost his backpack, and when he found it the notebook was not in there, and it turned out that the dog had eaten his notebook.
+• A student argues that he didn't do his homework because he had lost his backpack, and when he found it the notebook was not in there, and it turned out that the dog had eaten his notebook.
+By stacking multiple excuses, the student makes it difficult to scrutinize any single claim, hoping the sheer number of reasons will be convincing.

 Books About Logical Fallacies